Ellen Swallow Richards

-Richards graduated from Westford Academy (second oldest secondary school in Massachusetts) in 1862.
+Richards graduated from Westford Academy in 1862.
 She was the first woman admitted to the Massachusetts Institute of Technology.
 She graduated in 1873 and later became its first female instructor.
 Richards was the first woman in America accepted to any school of science and technology, and the first American woman to obtain a degree in chemistry, which she earned from Vassar College in 1870.

 Richards was a pragmatic feminist, as well as a founding ecofeminist, who believed that women's work within the home was a vital aspect of the economy.
 She made strides forward in the area of women's education, specifically in developing laboratory skills.
 At the same time, she did not directly challenge women's place and work in the home, instead emphasizing the need for their involvement in domestic sciences.
 Through her work she created multiple organizations and published many articles, writing over 100 publications during her lifetime.